 Chipotle has settled on providing consumers with a calorie range that is, well, quite large.
 And when consumers see that range, a new study in the Journal of Public Health Nutrition finds, they underestimate the calories in their own burrito by 21 percent.

 For starters, Chipotle is just a sit down Taco Bell.
-Pretty much the same crap.
+Pretty much the same stuff.
 Taco Bell is honest about what their doing, while Chipotle is not.
 Both sell highly processed food loaded with salt and fat.
 If you are trying to lose weight or you are on a special diet, STAY OUT OF CHIPOTLE!.
 No one cares more about your health than you, so if you need a special diet, make it yourself.
 Otherwise, you get what you deserve.

 This is better than when eaters don’t have any calorie information at all.
 In that scenario, researchers found that eaters underestimated the calories in their burrito by a full third.